- Our customers have been hired by : *Foot Note

 Here’s what this guide will cover:

 The contact section is the first part of your banking CV, ensuring potential employers can easily identify and reach out to you for the role.
-Make sure all the details are up-to-date and easy to read.
+Make sure all the details are up to date and easy to read.
 It should include:

 - Location: The city or country where you’re based, and note if you’re open to relocation.

-- Phone Number: A reliable number where you can be reached.
+- Phone number: A reliable number where you can be reached.

-- Email Address: A professional, work-appropriate email address that you check regularly.
+- Email address: A professional, work-appropriate email address that you check regularly.

-Example of a contact section for a banker CV
+Example contact section

 Samantha James